Master of Arts Integrated Design

 Master’s Studio: “Systems and Structures”

 This Master’s Studio will focus on the research and development of complex structures and systems in design: we will develop multi-piece artifact families for micro- and macro-level application.
 Students will gain an advanced understanding of the syntax and organisation of systems and their interrelationships with users and operators.
 These insights will enable students to develop design processes with the capacity to provide creative and innovative solutions to social, technical, aesthetic and economic problems.

 This Master’s Studio is open to all of the classical design disciplines as well as hybrid areas of interdisciplinary practice.
 The studio will prepare students for leadership roles in the planning and implementation of complex design projects and equip them with a toolbox of systematic, scientific, artistic, intuitive, and discursive approaches to the development of creative solutions.

-Master’s Studio: "Design and Aesthetics"
+Master’s Studio: "Language and Communication"

 From Aleph To Eternity

 With the development of technology and democratization of our communication tools, new kinds of language systems are created.
 In order for these systems to be compatible with the existing ones, we need an understanding of their basic mechanisms, what tools are at hand and how the increased complexity of technology, as well as the abstraction level, determines how we perceive the world.

 Our increasingly technological and globalized world has led to re-introduction of icon-based communication.
 The need of clarification over cultural borders cannot simply depend on the knowledge of an abstract language, but also the shared experience.
 Any function that implies unambiguous decisions favors the use of image-based representations to complete, or even replace, the symbolic communication.
 Another side-effect of modernity is how the technological interface influences the possibilities of personal expression and image-based representations are used as complementary, or even primary communication agents.